Triggers And Coping Strategies For Depression Worksheet

 This worksheet reflects on the client’s triggers for depression.
 It brings focus to unhealthy coping strategies used to manage depressed moods.

-Review the content on the worksheet with your client.
-Incorporate your own knowledge to provide education about depression.
+Review the content on the worksheet with your client or group.
+Incorporate your knowledge to provide education about depression.
 Instruct the client to complete the reflection questions.

-When they have completed the questions, review the results.
-Have a discussion about how knowing triggers and coping strategies can help with managing depression.
+When they have completed the questions, review the results with them.
+Discuss how knowing triggers and coping strategies can help with managing depression.
+You can also encourage the client to use the worksheet for reference and create a reminder of their preferred coping strategies on their phone to refer to when needed.